-Note: The management Ethernet (RJ-12) LCC to SPS port connector is not used in the VNXe3100 platform.
+Note: The management Ethernet (RJ-12) LCC to SPS port connector is not used in the VNXe3150 platform.

-Figure 35 shows the management port (labeled with two symbols; one depicting a telephone handset with a line through it and the other depicting a battery).
+Figure 37 on page 51 shows the management port (labeled with two symbols; one depicting a telephone handset with a line through it and the other depicting a battery).
 The telephone handset with a line through it symbol means that you cannot connect telephone type circuits to this connector (see the following WARNING).
 This port connects the LCC (A and B) ports to the SPS (A and B) ports, respectively.